Last updated on

 Wine Bottle and Stemware Rack

-This project was inspired by the catalog of Crate and Barrel.
+This wine bottle shelf with a wine glass rack was inspired by the catalog of Crate and Barrel.
 While the company makes outstanding pieces, these can cost a pretty penny.
 If you’re handy with tools, then why not just try to copy them?
 Use this plan for a basic yet sophisticated DIY wine rack for your home.

 There are detailed instructions every step of the way so even newbies should be able to follow along.
 However, intermediate DIY enthusiasts would probably have an easier time since it calls for advanced tools like a jigsaw and a circular saw.
 If you are willing to invest in these, then they will open up a world of possibilities.